Cost per lead (CPL) is one of the most important metrics for any business because it shows exactly how much it costs to generate a potential customer.

 Here are the core reasons why they prioritize CPL campaigns:

+• They drive spending optimization: Getting marketing dialed in is a serious but worthwhile challenge, as marketing costs can easily spiral out of control otherwise.
 CPL calculations push businesses to think past creative direction and give appropriate attention to their foundational metrics.
-They also make it easier to tell when a cost per lead agency (i.e., a marketing agency that charges you per lead) is offering a good deal.
+They also make it easier to tell when a cost-per-lead agency (i.e., a marketing agency that charges you per lead) is offering a good deal.

-They show the best-performing channels.
-By comparing CPL values among their varied marketing channels, businesses can see where they’re getting results and going wrong.
+• They show the best-performing channels.
+By comparing CPL values across their varied marketing channels, businesses can see where they’re getting results and where they're going wrong.
+They can then improve their lead nurturing tactics by investing further in the channels that are performing reliably.

-They challenge marketing assumptions.
+• They challenge marketing assumptions.
 Marketers can easily assume that big flashy campaigns are working, especially if they’re getting a lot of attention.
 Similarly, they can assume that campaigns producing high-quality leads are the best.

 Cost per lead example